Mealybugs: Eliminating Pseudococcidae Pests

 Pseudococcus comstocki, ‘Comstock mealybug’

-The Comstock mealybug is common in the San Joaquin Valley area of California, and primarily goes after lemon trees.
+The Comstock mealybug is common in the San Joaquin Valley area of California, and primarily feeds on lemon trees.
 Similar in many ways to the citrus mealybug, it has a pair of medium-length spines protruding from its rear.

 Pseudococcus maritimus, ‘Grape mealybug’

 Grape mealybugs favor grapevines.
 Visually similar to the obscure mealybug (mentioned below), identify them by their defensive reddish orange honeydew excretions.
 The grape mealybug resides mostly in central and northern California.